SalihSay/aml-smurfing-detection/README.md

 Recall	3.49%
 Precision	8.18%

-The result was deliberately reported without artificially improving the metrics.
+The result is reported without artificially improving the metrics.

 The high false-positive rate highlights the need for further AML threshold tuning and feature engineering.

+This is an important part of the project because the objective is not to present artificially strong model metrics, but to demonstrate how analytical results can be measured and monitored inside the DWH/BI architecture.

-🧪 Synthetic Validation
+🧪 7.
+Synthetic Rule Validation

 A controlled Smurfing scenario was injected to validate the rule engine.

-Test scenario
+Test Scenario
 6 distinct sender accounts
 5,000 per sender
-same target account
+Same target account
-transactions within a 24-hour window short-time outgoing transaction
+Transactions within a 24-hour window
+Short-time outgoing transaction
 Result

-Smurfing pattern detected successfully.
+The Smurfing pattern was detected successfully.

+Metric	Result
-Precision:     100%
+Precision	100%
-False Positive: 0
+False Positive	0

-After validation, synthetic records were removed and the baseline dataset was restored.
+After validation, the synthetic records were removed and the baseline dataset was restored.

+Note: The 100% precision result belongs to the controlled synthetic validation scenario and should not be interpreted as the baseline production performance of the rule.

-✅ Data Quality & Audit
+✅ 8.
+Data Quality & Audit

 Data quality and ETL monitoring were implemented through: